OrderLab/Atropos/project/atropos-c/Readme.md

 ### PostgreSQL Table Lock Case

-Below shows how to run PostgreSQL with autocancel to mitigate resource overload for the table lock case (case c6 in Table 2 of the paper), where a write operation slows down the other query due to MVCC.
+Below shows how to run PostgreSQL with Atropos to mitigate resource overload for the table lock case (case c6 in Table 2 of the paper), where a write operation slows down the other query due to MVCC.

 #### Prepare PostgreSQL Original
 The sysbench workload also needs to run on a prepared PostgreSQL environment.
 The PostgreSQL we've modified has known issues in bootstrapping, so we need to setup PostgreSQL original repo instead.
 We use version 14.0.